Deep down, the proposal of Oika is that mind is wild.

 The cumulative impact of this fiction has brought us to our shared moment of crisis and uncertainty.
 The only certainty now is that we are all in this together.

-Ironically, the infinite lives in an intimate space.
-The universal becomes personal through a kind of intimacy with nature.
-Not just the grand nature of galaxies, oceans and rainforests, but also the small nature accessible in backyards, empty lots and open minds.
-We just need to look at it all again through more sensitive and mature eyes.
+But!
+We live in a cosmos that also lives in us.
+This universal truth becomes personal through intimacy with nature.
+Not just the grand nature of galaxies, oceans and rainforests, but also the small nature accessible in backyards, bodies and open minds.
+Oika believes this kind of intimacy with nature also presents a way to realize a better future.

-There is new beauty waiting to be discovered and the future is beautiful.
+The future is beautiful.
 Or there isn’t one.

 Humans have grown homesick.
 Oika is a set of ecological principles and practices that can help heal the world by reminding us of how good it feels to simply be earthlings.